OverFluxStudios/CallOfBoomerBeta/README.md

 Interested in what I am working on next?
 Wanna track development progress?
 Check out the trello!
 Link: https://trello.com/b/hmFTVzmq/call-of-boomer-development

 Want to support us?
 Head over to www.patreon.com/overfluxstudios to learn more!
-# Please head over to releases to play the latest dev branch.
+# Please head over to releases to play the latest branch.